COVID-19: Forced into a New Normal

 Greater Shift to Digitalization

-First and foremost, it has been made clear that digitalization is no longer optional.
+Digitalization is no longer optional.
 While many businesses have opted to remain disconnected for a long time, the realization of how the current world is vulnerable to global events will make digitalization a priority among many people.
-This is why businesses will be forced to adapt and advance their digital infrastructures even further.
 As seen in the previous year, businesses that found a way to shift their operations online were the ones who were able to continue the business.
 Now, the goal is to stay on top and meet the growing demands for easy and accessible digital-based services.
 Consumers are now expecting seamless digital services.
 If a business decides to stay offline, then it simply could not compete with the competition.

 To improve a customer’s digital experience, small businesses of 2021 are prioritizing: